gitmachtl/cardano-signer/README.md

                                                                 data/payload/file to sign in hex-, text- or binary-file-format
            --secret-key "<path_to_file>|<hex>|<bech>"           path to a signing-key-file or a direct signing hex/bech-key string
            [--address "<path_to_file>|<hex>|<bech>"]            optional address check against the signing-key (address-file or a direct bech/hex format)
+           [--include-secret]                                   optional flag to include the secret/signing key in the json-extended output
            [--json | --json-extended]                           optional flag to generate output in json/json-extended format [--jcli | --bech]                                    optional flag to generate signature & publicKey in jcli compatible bech-format
            [--out-file "<path_to_file>"]                        path to an output file, default: standard-output